llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           Clacc's translations from OpenACC to OpenMP.
 Thus, they are not yet recommended for use in hand-written OpenMP code as they might not integrate well with some OpenMP features.
-        * See the section "Data Directives" in `README-OpenACC-design.md` for a discussion of alternative translations that we considered for the OpenACC `present` clause.
     * `copy` clause and aliases `pcopy` and `present_or_copy`
     * `copyin` clause and aliases `pcopyin` and `present_or_copyin`